 By default you don't need to make any configuration changes for the webphone to work for you.
-If possible (supported by the OS/browser/server/gateway/peer) the WebPhone will use WebRTC.
-Otherwise it will select the NS, Java, Flash or App engine and the enduser should not notice any difference.
+If possible (supported by the OS/browser/server/gateway/peer) the WebPhone will be able to use WebRTC.
+Otherwise it will prefer the NS or Java engine and the enduser should not notice any difference.
+The webphone will automatically detect engine availability on startup and it will use the best possible engine by default when more than one engines are available.

+The main advantage of the WebRTC engine is that it is more convenient for occasional endusers since it doesn't need any browser plugin to be downloaded/installed.
+The main "disadvantage" is that this is an extra protocol above raw SIP/RTP, which must be understood on the client and server side.
 When the webphone selects the WebRTC engine, then it will work as a standard JavaScript WebRTC SIP library and it can't connect directly to a server side SIP stack (if your SIP server doesn't have built-in WebRTC support), but a conversion of the WebRTC protocol (coming from the browser) to SIP (which is understood by your VoIP server or IP-PBX) will be required.

-This conversion is done on the client side (the webphone is sending SIP packets in Websocket which just have to be converted to SIP UDP and it will emit a media stream compatible with SIP servers) and on the server side (the server, proxy or gateway needs to understand WebRTC, ICE and decrypt DTLS/SRTP into raw RTP packets).
+This conversion is done on the client side (the webphone is sending SIP packets in Websocket which needs to be converted to SIP UDP/TCP/TLS and it will emit a media stream compatible with SIP servers) and on the server side (the server, proxy or gateway needs to understand WebRTC, ICE and decrypt DTLS/SRTP into raw RTP packets).

-Most of the time all these can be handled for you automatically, without any further configuration required.
+The engine selection will be handled for you automatically by default, without any further configuration required.
 However if you need more control, you have several options to deal with WebRTC: